Complete Handstand Push Up Progression For Strong Shoulders

 Downward movement:

-To start going down, bend your arms in your elbows.
+To start going down, bend your arms at your elbows.
 Allow your head to go down toward your hands positioned on the floor.

 Prerequisite for next exercise: